vanilla-reforged/wordpress-cms-vmangos-docker/README.md

 cd lazycms-vmangos-docker
 ```

-At this point, you have to adjust the `./.env` for your desired setup.
+At this point, you have to adjust the `./.env` file for your desired setup.

 Then start your environment with: